Kaleido-subs/style-guide/docs/dialogue_styling.md

 but also not too thin,
 as that can make the dialogue blend in with the video too much.

-Safe values are generally between 2.5px and 4px, assuming a 1920x1080 video.
+Safe values are generally between 2.5px and 4px.

 Shadows are a nice-to-have addition, but is not required for dialogue to be readable.